New Research: Key Findings on the State of Education-Led Growth

 You need to know what you’re looking for before entering sales conversations with LMS vendors.

-We recommend creating a request for information (RFI) document that outlines your evaluation criteria.
+As a first step, create a request for information (RFI) document that outlines your evaluation criteria.

 And then, after you’ve met with several LMS vendors, it’s easy to tally up scores and choose an LMS based on your company size, goals, and budget.